University Name – Missouri University of Science and Technology

 In 2017, Missouri S&T climbed up to #123 from #269 in the previous year in the Forbes list of the Best Value Colleges in the country.
 In U.S. News & World Report rankings, the university placed #87 in Top Public Schools, #164 in National Universities, and #63 in Doctorate Engineering Programs.

 As a previous mining and metallurgical school and a university with an excellent Engineering program, it can be expected that its Petroleum Engineering program is also one of the best in the country.
-It currently ranks #9 in our ranking for the Top 10 Petroleum Engineering Schools in the USA for 2017.
+It currently ranks #9 in our ranking for the Top 10 Petroleum Engineering Schools in the USA.

 Missouri S&T’s Petroleum department offers Bachelors, Masters, and Doctoral degrees.
 Petroleum Engineering students study core areas of oil and gas drilling, production, reserves estimation and future production prediction.
 The department’s curriculum has been advancing with upgrades in computer simulation, advanced techniques in the field, and environmental concerns and ethics.